Need Some Bunny Lo Love?

-Most domestic rabbit behaviour is still linked to the ancestral habits of wild rabbits, but still, each rabbit retains their own 'personality'!
+Most domestic rabbit behavior is still linked to the ancestral habits of wild rabbits, but still, each rabbit retains its own “personality!”

-A grouchy rabbit has a good reason for bad antics, a happy bunny, sad bun or even a depressed bunny can be read and understood if you recognise the signals and act accordingly.
+A grouchy rabbit has a good reason for bad antics, a happy bunny, sad bun or even a depressed bunny can be read and understood if you recognize the signals and act accordingly.

 Knowing what sex you want when choosing ONE rabbit will narrow your choice by 50% straight away of course, but please note, if you are just starting out with rabbits then understand that rabbits prefer to live in pairs.

-In fact it's a very poor shop/breeder/rescue centre etc. indeed that doesn't inform you of this when you are first starting out.
+In fact, it’s a very poor shop/breeder/rescue center etc. indeed that doesn’t inform you of this when you are first starting out.